dotnet/spark/docs/getting-started/getting-started-ubuntu-spark-net.md

 ## Download and Install Prerequisites

-For instructions on how to download and install the pre-requisites, refer to the [Get Started](https://github.com/dotnet/spark#get-started) documentation.
+For instructions on how to download and install the pre-requisites, refer to the [Ubuntu build instructions](../building/ubuntu-instructions.md#pre-requisites) documentation.

 ## Create Console Application